Machining and Metalworking at Home

 back to Table Of Contents on this page

 Site Creation.
-This private site was created using a powerful text editor NoteTab Light (freeware) from Fookes Software that allows simultaneous search and replace across multiple text files.
+This private site was created using a highly featured text editor NoteTab Light (freeware and actually very simple to use) from Fookes Software that allows simultaneous search and replace across multiple text files.
 Help in polishing the site to XHTML standards came from reading an excellent book by Elizabeth Castro called HTML FOR THE WORLD WIDE WEB.
 And you didn't have to watch flashing ads and dancing penguins.

 As mentioned above in Tips for File Use, if you have more questions about particular messages or subjects provided in these files, first make a responsible effort by searching appropriate user groups' archives and FAQs.
 Still no luck?
 Then post your question to the appropriate News/User Groups for the benefit of everyone.
 (I cannot answer them here.)